vexyl/MCHawk/README.md

 **Windows**

-First, download the project files and dependencies from [Dropbox](https://www.dropbox.com/s/9lultfjwq4362j6/MCHawk_win32.zip?dl=0)
+First, download the dependencies from [Dropbox](https://www.dropbox.com/s/t5lg7s7wom0ybft/MCHawk_dependencies.zip?dl=0)

-Extract MCHawk_win32.zip into MCHawk's project folder.
-It should look like *MCHawk/win32*.
+Extract MCHawk_dependencies into the MCHawk win32 folder.
+It should look like *MCHawk/win32/dependencies*.

 Open the VS2017 project *MCHawk/win32/MCHawk.sln* and set the configuration to Release x86.